 - identify the physical phenomena and understand the mechanisms of action that play a role in products such as ice cream and bakery products;

 - understand the mechanisms behind important taste modalities (bitter)

-- be able to link taste modalities to sensory perception;
+- link taste modalities to sensory perception;

 The activities during this course comprise: knowledge clips, self-study of the material, digital case studies, and an assignment.
 The knowledge clips provide the theoretical background of the different topics.
 This will be complimented with written material.
 The case studies follow the knowledge gained from the knowledge clips and written material.
 The case studies are self-directing and feedback will provided during the exercises.
 The assignment focuses on the analysis of the physical and sensorial properties of ice cream.
 A report in article style will be prepared.

 Remote proctored written exam (50%) and report (50%).